dagumak/CS160/README.md

-CS160PG
+CS160
 =======

-Playground for CS160 class.
-Here you'll play and learn git as you need.
+Project folder for CS160 class.
+We'll use this folder for actual project related things.